• Skip to main content

 1. Apartments (Multi-Family Properties Over 4 Units)

-Aparement and other multi-family properties over 4 units are considered by lenders to be commercial real estate.
+Apartment and other multi-family properties over 4 units are considered by lenders to be commercial real estate.
 These properties can be a great real estate investment because human beings will also need safe places to live.

 And, if you do a good job of getting reliable renters, you can count on your rental income to be relatively stable from year to year.

-2. Mobile Home Communities (Manufactured Housing)
+2. Manufactured Home Communities (MHCs)

-On the upside, the land you own will usually appreciate over time and the value of your mobile home park is priced based on the net operating income (NOI) that it generates, not on the value of the park-owned homes.
+On the upside, the land you own will usually appreciate over time and the value of your manufactured home park is priced based on the net operating income (NOI) that it generates, not on the value of the park-owned homes.

 3. Industrial or Distribution Centers